Knowing that we should live a healthy lifestyle is different to actually living it.

 For instance, the negative studies we often hear reported are from epidemiology, and vegan activists heavily promote them.
-These studies don't differentiate between a piece of steak and a cheeseburger with fries and cola.
+Often, these studies don't differentiate between a piece of steak and a cheeseburger with fries and cola.

 On the other hand, how about if we look at actual clinical studies?

-Well, a recent systematic review of 25 randomized, controlled trials demonstrated that 3.5 servings of red meat per week have no adverse effect on cardiovascular risk (30).
+Well, a recent systematic review of 25 randomized, controlled trials demonstrated that greater consumption of red meat has no adverse effect on cardiovascular risk factors (30).